Juveria-Dalvi/Relational-Database-beta-FreeCodeCamp/README.md

 <li>The galaxy, star, planet, and moon tables should each have at least five columns</li>

-<li>At least two columns per table should not accept NULL values</li>
+<li>At least two columns per table should not accept NULL values ✔️</li>

-<li>At least one column from each table should be required to be UNIQUE</li>
+<li>At least one column from each table should be required to be UNIQUE ✔️</li>

-<li>All columns named name should be of type VARCHAR</li>
+<li>All columns named 'name' should be of type VARCHAR ✔️</li>

 <li>Each primary key column should follow the naming convention table_name_id.
 For example, the moon table should have a primary key column named moon_id</li>